๐ŸชคOrganization Design

 4. An employee begins mentoring junior colleagues and reframes her administrative tasks as "supporting the team's success" even though her formal job description hasn't changed.
 Which approach describes her behavior, and what are its three components?

-5. If an FRQ presents a scenario where a tech company wants to reduce turnover among software developers who complain about rigid schedules and lack of autonomy, which two approaches would you recommend and why?
+5. A tech company wants to reduce turnover among software developers who complain about rigid schedules and lack of autonomy.
+Which two approaches would you recommend, and why would each address the developers' concerns?